antoinevastel/fpscanner/README.md

 **analyseFingerprint** returns an array of analysisResult's objects.
 Each object contains information on the name of the test

-# Warning
-The library is still in its early phase, many changes may occur.
-More tests are coming soon.

 # Acknowledgements
 We would like to thank [CrossBrowserTesting](https://crossbrowsertesting.com) for providing us an easy way to test our scanner on different platforms to reduce false positives.